JooNiv/QCut/README.md

 ## Running on other hardware

-Running on other providers such as IBM is untested at the moment but as long as the hardware can be accessed with Qiskit version \< 1.0 the QCut should be compatible.
+Running on other providers such as IBM is untested at the moment but as long as the hardware can be accessed with Qiskit version \< 1.0 then QCut should be compatible.

 ## Acknowledgements